robophil/Product-Tour/README.md

 	});
 	//can only be called once
 	productTour.addNewTourSteps([//pass an array of tour steps
+	   {
 		element: '',//specify the target selector by id or class #search or .header (defaults: body)
 		title: '',//title of the tour step
 		content: '',//content.
 Could be text or html. (if html set html attribute above to be true)
 		image: '',//specify image to be shown on mobile view
 		class: ''//top, bottom, right, left
+	   },
+	   {
+		element: '',//specify the target selector by id or class #search or .header (defaults: body)
+		title: '',//title of the tour step
+		content: '',//content.
+Could be text or html. (if html set html attribute above to be true)
+		image: '',//specify image to be shown on mobile view
+		class: ''//top, bottom, right, left
+	   }
 	]);
 	productTour.startTour();//initialize the tour
 ```